-As described in Section 2.2.1, all cetaceans are Annex IV species and as such require consideration here for the bathymetric surveys that are proposed for the Scheme.
-According to the Irish Whale and Dolphin Group (IWDG), the harbour porpoise (Phocoena phocoena) species is particularly abundant between Howth Head and Dalkey off Co.
+Of these seven species, the Irish Whale and Dolphin Group (IWDG) note that, the harbour porpoise is particularly abundant between Howth Head and Dalkey off Co.
 Dublin.
 In this region, boat surveys produced the highest counts anywhere in Ireland.
-The harbour porpoise is also a qualifying feature of the Rockabill to Dalkey Island Special Area of Conservation (SAC) which is within the proposed works of the Scheme.
-In addition to this, the common dolphin (Delphinus delphis) is present all year round in Irish waters.
+The harbour porpoise is also a qualifying feature of the Rockabill to Dalkey Island Special Area of Conservation (SAC) due to functionally linked being present which is within the Zone of Influence of the Proposed Survey Works.
+In addition to this, the common dolphin is present all year round in Irish waters.
 Densities of the common dolphin appear to be greatest off the south and south west coasts in summer and autumn.
-Other species that frequent the Celtic and Irish Sea within the vicinity of the Scheme include: bottlenose dolphin (Tursiops truncatus), orca (Orcinus orca) and the Risso's dolphin (Grampus griseus).
+Other species that frequent the Celtic and Irish Sea within the vicinity of the Proposed Survey Works include: bottlenose dolphin and the Risso's dolphin.
+In addition, orca (Orcinus orca) which are not considered within the marine management units are also known to frequent the Celtic and Irish Sea within the vicinity of the Proposed Survey Works.

-Limited information is available on abundances of cetaceans within the vicinity of the scheme.
+Limited information is available on abundances of cetaceans within the vicinity of the Proposed Survey Works.
 However, the IWDG have produced the following maps that illustrate the key cetacean species of interest.